The Friday Deploy That Taught Me to Respect PostgreSQL

 );

-The dashboard now queries the materialized view — ~50,000 pre-aggregated rows instead of 8.3 million raw rows.
+The dashboard now queries the materialized view.
+Roughly 50,000 pre-aggregated rows instead of 8.3 million raw rows.
 For our largest enterprise tenant, query time dropped from 44.3 seconds to 11ms.
-A 4,000× improvement.

 This incident permanently changed how we think about database work on the team.
 The process changes that stuck:

-Multi-tenant tables always get composite indexes starting with
+• Multi-tenant tables always get composite indexes starting with tenant_id.
+It's item one on our database schema checklist.
+No exceptions.

-tenant_id.
-This is now item one on our database schema checklist.
-The tenancy column comes first in every index.
-No exceptions. - Aggregation queries over large datasets use materialized views.
-If you're GROUP BY-ing more than ~50K rows on any user-facing endpoint, you need a pre-aggregation strategy.
-Real-time feels nice; a 44-second query does not.
+• Aggregation queries over large datasets use materialized views.
+If you're GROUP BY-ing more than roughly 50K rows on any user-facing endpoint, you need a pre-aggregation strategy.
+Real-time feels nice.
+A 44-second query does not.

-CREATE INDEXwithout the CONCURRENTLY keyword. - Mobile retry logic has circuit breakers.
-Exponential backoff with jitter, max 3 retries, and a circuit breaker that stops after 5 consecutive failures.
-Retry storms are preventable — they're a design choice, not an inevitability.
+• Mobile retry logic has circuit breakers.
+Exponential backoff with jitter, max 3 retries, stop after 5 consecutive failures.
+Retry storms are a design choice.

 "If your query works fine in development, that means nothing.
-Development has no data.
-Production is where gravity lives."
+Development has no data."

-That check is now mandatory — on the PR checklist, in the CI pipeline for schema changes, in the onboarding docs for new engineers.
-Because a four-line SQL query that takes 44 seconds isn't a four-line problem.
+That check is now mandatory.
+On the PR checklist, in CI for schema changes, in the onboarding docs.
+A four-line SQL query that takes 44 seconds isn't a four-line problem.
 It's an 8.3 million row problem wearing a four-line disguise.